 Bioinformatics Analysis Workflow

-Statistics of total base count, number of reads mapped to the whole genome, and number of uniquely mapped reads, followed by sequencing depth analysis;
+Statistics are generated for total base count, number of reads mapped to the whole genome, and number of uniquely mapped reads, followed by sequencing depth analysis.

 2. Consensus Sequence Assembly

-Align the sequencing data against the reference genome sequence, using a Bayesian statistical model to detect the most likely genotype for each base site, resulting in the consensus sequence of the individual's genome;
+Sequencing data are aligned to the reference genome sequence using Bayesian statistical model is applied to call the most likely genotype at each base position, generating the consensus sequence of the individual's genome.

 3. SNP Detection and Distribution

-Extract all polymorphic sites in the entire genome, filter and screen based on quality score, sequencing depth, and reproducibility to obtain a high-confidence SNP dataset, and annotate the detected variants based on the reference genome sequence;
+All polymorphic sites across the entire genome are extracted, then filtered based on quality score, sequencing depth, and reproducibility to obtain a high-confidence SNP dataset.
+Detected variants are annotated using the reference genome sequence.

 4. InDel Detection and Distribution

-Allow gap alignments to detect credible short InDels (insertions/deletions) during mapping, with gap lengths ranging from 1 to 5 bases;
+Gap alignments to detect credible short InDels (insertions/deletions) are allowed during mapping, with gap lengths ranging from 1 to 5 bases.

 5. Structural Variation (SV) Detection and Distribution

-Detect and annotate structural variation types at the whole-genome level, including insertions, deletions, duplications, inversions, and translocations.
-Identify and annotate these structural variations based on the alignment results of the sequenced individual’s sequence to the reference genome sequence.
+Structural variation types are detected and annotated at the whole-genome level, including insertions- deletions, duplications, inversions, and translocations.
+These structural variations are identified and annotated based on the alignment results of the sequenced individual’s genome to the reference genome.

 Applications of Genome Sequencing